 This black compass watch by Citizen is a quality timepiece that also doubles as an altimeter.
 Able to measure elevation between 1,000 and 32,000′ the quality and accuracy of this watch are revered among many.
 Beyond the compass bezel, the large dial makes for easy reading and provides other functions beyond the altimeter which include the date, hour, and minute timekeeping and a power reserve indicator (it relies on eco-drive / solar movement).

-11 Tips on Finding the Best Compass Watch for You
+5 Quick Tips on Finding the Perfect Compass Watch

 - Digital: Digital compass watches are a cutting-edge technology that works wherever you are, no matter what.
 They provide accurate information at a glance and are typically packed into rugged pieces.